THENHKHAN/SqlAlchemy-Postgresql/relationShipPythSqlAlchemySqlite/README.md

 ## What are the main differences between sqlalchemy-ORM and slqalchemy-core?

-SQLAlchemy provides two main components for interacting with databases: SQLAlchemy ORM (Object-Relational Mapping) and SQLAlchemy Core.
+SQLAlchemy provides two main components for interacting with databases: `SQLAlchemy ORM` (Object-Relational Mapping) and `SQLAlchemy Core`.
 Here's a brief overview of the main differences between them:

 ## 1- SQLAlchemy ORM: